micheledexter/Demos/5Week/notes.md

   - The name of the of the project, the version, the dependencies required, etc.

 #### How do I get dependencies?
+- By putting them in the in the dependencies tag of the POM

 #### What are the build lifecycle stages?

 ### Testing
 - [What is JUnit?
 What testing tools does it provide us?](#what-is-junit-what-testing-tools-does-it-provide-us)